JuliaDynamics/Associations.jl/docs/src/causalitytests/causality_tests_overview.md

 The advantage of this type-based approach is that we can have a unified syntax to estimate time series causality statistics, using the [`causality(source::AbstractVector, target::AbstractVector, test::CausalityTest)`](@ref) method, which is all a beginner-user needs to learn.
-Low-level methods can also be used directly, and are available from the method-specific pages in the menu (see below).
+The output of a call to `causality` depends on which `test` is provided, but the input format is always the same: your time series, plus a causality test.

 ## Distance based tests